gregors/standard_draw_tk/README.md

     $ bundle

 Or install it yourself as:
     $ gem install standard_draw_tk

+### Installing TK on Linux

 Ruby doesn't contain TK by default anymore.
 And installing the TK gem requires a bit of manual installation depending on the system.
 I followed this [blog post](https://saveriomiroddi.github.io/Installing-ruby-tk-bindings-gem-on-ubuntu/) to get it working on linux.

+### Installing TK on OSX

+* download and install https://www.xquartz.org/ - since TK needs an X11 server
+* `brew install tcl-tk`
+* `echo 'export PATH="/usr/local/opt/tcl-tk/bin:$PATH"' >> ~/.zshrc`
+* `wish` to test it installed correctly
+* `rvm install 2.6.5 --enable-shared --enable-pthread --with-tk --with-tcl`
+* `gem install tk` should work

 ## Usage

 ### Note

-You will need to add `StdDraw.pause` to the end of your programs as shown in the examples.
+You will need to add `StdDraw.run` to the end of your programs as shown in the examples.
 I may change or alias this in the future or maybe find a work around.
 This deviates from the original Standar Draw lib

 ### Points and lines